Back

-With more and more people attracted by the idea of living in an energy-efficient home, homebuyers are turning their attention to new build properties.
-If you’re one of them, you’ll need to understand how Energy Performance Certificates (EPCs) work.
+As more people are attracted to the idea of living in an energy-efficient home, buyers are turning their attention to new builds.
+To understand your new home’s energy efficiency, you’ll need to examine the Energy Performance Certificate (EPC).
+Our guide explains what they are and how they work.

 EPCs were introduced in 2007.
 They rate a property’s energy efficiency, estimate its carbon emissions and suggest ways to reduce them.
-They give your home a rating from A (very efficient) to G (inefficient), so you’ll know how expensive it is to heat and light.
+They give your home a rating from A (very efficient) to G (inefficient), so you can estimate how much your utilities could cost.

-Once issued, an EPC certificate is valid for 10 years.
-It can cost up to £120, but you can get a cheaper deal by going directly to a domestic energy assessor.
+Once issued, an EPC rating is valid for 10 years.
+It can cost up to £120, but you may be able to get a cheaper deal by going directly to a domestic energy assessor.

 What does an EPC include?